Encouragement for Trusts in Canada

 Members are encouraged to subscribe to the Domus Anglicana Flocknote service to stay connected with the wider Ordinariate movement in Canada.
 It is an excellent Catholic communication platform, developed by an Ordinariate member.

-It must be clearly understood: a paraordinariate Trust is not an official Ordinariate community.
+It must be clearly understood: a Trust is not an official Ordinariate community or parish.
 It serves Ordinariate members but is not an Ordinariate structure.
 Any Trust associated with Domus Anglicana should follow the established naming convention to make this clear and must never represent themselves as an Ordinariate community.

 Every Trust must ensure a safe environment for all activities, in accordance with diocesan norms.
 Safeguarding children and vulnerable adults is a sacred obligation.
 Abuse, particularly sexual abuse, destroys individuals and the Church.
 We all must remain vigilant.